caiseL/ToDoAPI/README.md

 # Run production
 $ npm run prod

-# Don't forget to use your own .env file in api (check src/config/checkEnv.ts)
+# Don't forget to use your own .env file
 ```